4-H Market Livestock

 Market Livestock Project Signup Begins

-Saturday, November 14, 2015, you may begin registering for the market livestock projects.
+Saturday, November 12, 2016, you may begin registering for the market livestock projects.
 You must have enrolled online and paid your fee, or requested a scholarship, before you can register for a market project.
-Registrations are at the following times: Lamb - 8-8:30 a.m.; Beef - 8:30-9 a.m.; Swine - 9-9:30 a.m.; Small and Junior Market animals - 9:30 a.m. -10:30 a.m.
+Registrations are at the following times: Swine - 8-8:30 a.m.; Lamb - 8:30-9 a.m.; Beef - 9-9:30 a.m.; Small and Junior Market animals - 9:30 a.m. -10:30 a.m.
 Read the above rules for each specific project (small market are on the small market page) and make sure your applications have ALL signatures.
 Sign-ups will resume Monday, November 16, pending space available.
-There is room for the following market animals; 60 swine, 36 lambs, 48 steer, 18 feeder calves, 10 chickens, 6 turkeys, 4 ducks, 4 geese, 8 goats and 4 rabbits.
+There is room for the following market animals; 60 swine, 36 lambs, 48 steer, 18 feeder calves, 10 chickens, 6 turkeys, 4 ducks, 4 geese, 6 goats and 4 rabbits.
+Enrolling in the 4-H animal project does NOT guarantee you a market spot.
 Registrations are first-come, first-served with no waiting lists.

 Below you will find the various Market Livestock notebooks for the Beef, Swine and Lamb projects.
 These notebooks must be completed by each member enrolled in the specific projects.
 Notebooks must be presented to the weigh-in assistant on Entry Day at the Oceana County Fair at the time your animal is being weighed.